 Certainly, there is an urgent need for innovative approaches to delivering mental health services.
 Moreover, these innovative approaches would boost access to evidence-based care.
 Telepsychiatry is one such innovative approach.
-That is to say, it is a form of mental health care delivery through video conferencing.
+That is to say; it is a form of mental health care delivery through video conferencing.
 For example, consulting your psychiatrist via Skype.
 Further, learn how do telehealth works and the evidence behind it?

 Certainly, telepsychiatry has great potential to tackle disparities in mental health by making mental healthcare accessible to people living in rural and regional areas.
 Advancements in medical technology have accelerated the growth of telepsychiatry.
 That is to say, many large healthcare organizations such as the United States Department of Veterans Affairs and Medicare in Australia have adopted telepsychiatry as a means of delivering mental health services.
 In this article, we will highlight important findings from scientific research in telepsychiatry.

 Certainly, the majority of the studies reported that patients were satisfied with telepsychiatry services.
-A review of studies and research conducted in 2016 on telepsychiatry, published in the World Journal of Psychiatry found that 23 out of 31 studies concluded that the patients had a “good” to “excellent” experience with telepsychiatry services.
+A review of studies and research conducted in 2016 on telepsychiatry, published in the World Journal of Psychiatry, found that 23 out of 31 studies concluded that the patients had a “good” to “excellent” experience telepsychiatry services.
 7 studies generated mixed reactions from the patients.
 Prominent positive themes include ease of use and decreased burden of transportation to and from appointments.